garageScript/v3/public/articles/what-happens-when-you-buy-internet.md

 {% sideBySide %}

-Once you have picked your ISP, picked a plan (download / upload speeds), and paid your fees, 2 things will happen:
+Once you have chosen your ISP, a plan (download / upload speeds), and paid your fees, 2 things will happen:
 1. Your home now needs to be physically connected to the internet via a cable before you will be able to use the internet.
 If a cable aready exist, it can be reused.
 Otherwise, your ISP will send a technician to install a cable for you.
 Every request and response to and from the internet will go through this cable.
 2. You will be assigned a **public ip address**.
 Any request sent to this ip address will be sent to this cable in your home